jasonwei20/jasonwei20.github.io/_pages/failures.md

 * Paper rejected from Gut

 2016
+* Rejected from 6 acapella groups
+* Rejected from Dartmouth Club Tennis
 * Rejected from Caltech

 I'm not specifying paper titles because other co-authors might not want their rejections listed.